 - Customers want to see that the product is working.
 Track and share evidence of efficacy throughout the entire trial, not just at the end.

 “The reality is in this space that you burn a bridge once and you’ve burnt it with everyone.
-Your name is tarnished, so you must honor your contractual obligations.
+Your name is tarnished, so you must honour your contractual obligations.
 Really take pride in your product and make sure that it’s achieving the outcomes that you’ve promised it will.”

 Aashna Gavin, Wiley Publishing